CopyIt - The Grid Drawing Method Reference Guide

 - Music Player (iOS devices only)

 - Toggle “Keep Device Awake” On/Off (iOS devices only)

 - Toggle center point to each grid square On/Off

 - Change the background color to black, white or transparent

 - Change Target Mode Transparency and color

-- Toggle camera preview for grid overlay On/Off
+- Toggle camera preview for grid overlay On/Off (iOS devices only)

 Some artists prefer to work by dividing their media into halves, thirds, quarters, sixths or eighths.
 This can mean that your grid will be made up of rectangles instead of squares.

 There are 6 different grid types available.